WIND: Weather Inverse Diffusion for Zero-Shot Atmospheric Modeling: Experiments

 Downscaling must recover the small-scale physics which is absent in the low-resolution input.
-As shown in Figure \ref{fig:spatial_downscaling_psd}, \ourMethod demonstrates superior capability in reconstructing these high-frequency details.
+As shown in \cref{fig:spatial_downscaling_psd}, \ourMethod demonstrates superior capability in reconstructing these high-frequency details.
 The power spectral density (PSD) plots reveal that our model maintains energy levels consistent with the ERA5 ground truth even at the smallest wavelengths, outperforming our UViT baseline.
 In contrast, the deterministic FNO baseline suffers from spectral bias, exhibiting a sharp drop-off at high frequencies which results in overly smooth, blurry predictions, a known limitation of regression-based objectives.
-We provide a quantitative comparison in Table \ref{tab:spatial_downscaling_rmse_comparison} and Figure \ref{fig:spatial_downscaling_rmse_normalized}.
-The specialized UViT baseline achieves the lowest RMSE across all variables.
-However, while \ourMethod ensures physical consistency (as seen in the PSD), its generative reconstruction can lead to slight spatial displacements relative to the ground truth.
-Pixel-wise metrics like RMSE punish these small shifts in high-resolution fields twice (as both a miss and a false alarm at the shifted position).
-Consequently, the RMSE is inflated despite the high structural fidelity evident in the PSD.
+We provide a quantitative comparison in \cref{tab:spatial_downscaling_rmse_comparison} and \cref{fig:spatial_downscaling_rmse_normalized}.
+The specialized UViT baseline achieves the lowest RMSE.
+This is expected, as deterministic models optimized for pixel-wise error inherently induce spatial smoothing under uncertainty, artificially inflating skill at the expense of physical realism \citep{subich2025fixing}.

 Generally, it is expected that a model with the same capacity can perform better when fine-tuned to a specific task, especially in the case of downscaling, where the model can learn to only model the high-frequency patterns during training and rely on the low-resolution condition.
 However, despite not being trained for this task, \ourMethod remains competitive with (and often outperforms) the deterministic FNO baseline in terms of RMSE.
 While the specialized UViT baseline achieves slightly lower pixel-wise RMSE, our model outperforms it in capturing high-frequency variability for key atmospheric variables like for example specific humidity.